ArtemMakovskyy/pc_analyzer/README.md

 ## Description

-Parser is a web application designed for collecting, processing, and analyzing data about computer components.
+Parser is a local Java application with a web interface designed to collect, process and analyze data about computer components.
 The main functionality includes:

 - Parsing data about processors and graphics cards.
 - Updating data from external sources.